 (the Hollywood Sign Mountain)

-So now you’ve figured out why, out of all that yummy food, we chose a salad and light dessert for lunch!
-Yep, we planned a hike!
+So now you’ve figured out why, instead of a hearty lunch, we chose yummy treats.
+Yes, we planned a hike!
 Now don’t worry, if you’re already saying “Hiking?
-No thanks!”, I have a great alternative listed below!
+No thanks!”, I have a great alternative listed below.

-But hear me out here.
-This is a great way to get exercise AND see possibly the greatest views in all of LA.
+Hear me out.
+This is the perfect way to get exercise AND see possibly the greatest views in all of LA.
 Why you ask?
-Because you are getting to view Los Angeles from ABOVE the Hollywood Sign!
-Also, it’s free and free is great right?
-Speaking of free, Travelling King has a great list of free things to do in Los Angeles!
+Because you are getting to view Los Angeles from above the Hollywood Sign.
+Also, it’s free and free things to do in Los Angeles are fantastic right?

 Sadly, we did not complete the hike.
-It was supposed to be in the low 70s on the day we planned our hike and it turned out to be a whopping 86!
+What was projected to be a mild day in the mid-70s turned out to be a stifling 86-degree day!
 Since the hike is unshaded, after a mile in, it was just too hot for

 9/11 Memorial in Malibu